Local Industria Auroras (WRTL Vectras)

 The Vectra (as it is known in the UK but known as the 'Aurora' in its Netherlands homeland) is not a common lantern in the Derbyshire area.
-Both main and side road examples exist; however the lantern mainly sees use as a Zebra Crossing lantern - this is the 'Vectra X' and features a metal halide capsule lamp set to one side in the lantern.
+Both main and side road examples exist; however the lantern mainly sees use as a Zebra Crossing lantern - this is the 'Vectra X' and (usually) features an offset metal halide lamp within the lantern optic.

 This Vectra is on a development in Etwall.
 Oddly, the lighting changes about half way along the road - the first few lanterns are Philips XGS 103s with outreach brackets...quite why the Vectras were used to complete the scheme is unknown - the Arc was Derbyshire County Council's lantern of choice at the time.
-The Vectras here are mounted on Numana 5m columns and are fitted with 70w SON-T lamps.
+The Vectras here are mounted on Numana 5 m columns and are fitted with 70 Watt SON-T lamps.

 This Vectra in Ashbourne is of the 'Vectra X' variety - in that the optics are configured to shine more light towards the Zebra Crossing and less along the road itself.
 A metal halide lamp is fitted to highlight to motorists that the crossing is there.

-These Vectras are installed on the A6 Diversion road in Matlock - the road opened in Autumn 2007.
-The column in the foreground in the right-hand picture is one of several which light a nearby car park.
+These 250 Watt SON-T Vectras are installed on the A6 Diversion road in Matlock - the road opened in Autumn 2007.
+The column in the foreground in the right-hand picture is one of several that light a nearby car park.

 BACK TO LOCAL SIDE-ENTRY LANTERNS PAGE